top of page

 Twenty years ago this summer I was travelling in Europe with two friends on the freedom of an Interrail pass.
 Whilst in Denmark we visited Louisiana, a museum of modern and contemporary art situated on the east coast with stunning views looking across the sea towards Sweden.
 Their website notes that Louisiana is well regarded as one of the most beautiful museum's in the world, and I would gladly add my own voice to those claims.

 It was truly an encounter.
-On the wall in front of me was a large, densely dark, vigorously textured work by Keifer.
+On the wall facing me was a large, densely dark, vigorously textured work by Kiefer.
 I was not so much seeing the work or looking at it, as having a physical response to it.
-To be 'struck' by an artwork, or to find it 'arresting' might come closer to the experience, which I suppose was one of the sublime.
-This had to do with a correspondence between sensation and emotion, the work reaching out far beyond the confines of its physical form.
+To be 'struck' by an artwork, or to find it 'arresting' might come closer to the experience, an affect which could be categorised as sublime in its intensity.
+This has to do with a correspondence between sensation and emotion, the artwork reaching out beyond the confines of its physical form.

 Abstract painting with textured red, black, and brown swirls.
 Central figure suggests movement.
 Framed on a plain wall.